lshpaner/circ_milan/README.md

 ## License

+## License

-Research and educational use only, all rights reserved unless stated otherwise
+This project is licensed under the [MIT License](https://github.com/lshpaner/circ_milan/blob/main/LICENSE).
+Research and educational use only, all rights reserved unless stated. otherwise